-We seek to enhance biodiversity and sensitive natural habitats on our land, using sound practices for aesthetics, biodiversity, cultural resources, forestry, recreation, water quality and wildlife.
+We enhance biodiversity and sensitive natural habitats on our land, using sound practices for aesthetics, biodiversity, cultural resources, forestry, recreation, water quality and wildlife.
 We also support stewardship efforts that reach beyond our properties across state and national borders.

 Some of our electric and natural gas facilities cross wetlands, grasslands, savannas and forests.
 When maintaining or building facilities, we work to avoid potentially sensitive areas and to take care for the surrounding environment.
 Where such areas cannot be avoided, we strive to minimize ecological, social and cultural impacts, coordinating with governmental natural resource agencies and inviting the public to help us plan our activities.
 For example, when siting and installing natural gas pipelines, we use a consensus approach that results in: